coming later this year via this website

 Archaeologists have focused successfully on how the socialisation of children and the activities they undertook and the work they did not only played a massive part in how societies functioned and evolved, but also how they had an impact on how the archaeological record itself was formed.
 The fact that children have agency – the ability to affect the world around them and to affect how they live in it – means that they too affected the deposition of objects in the places in which they lived, from beads and shells to coins and pottery to animal bones and fruit pips.
 The lives of children are a weft of voices woven into the past which are now being seen and felt, and which make sense of the archaeology we have.

-This book tells this story.
+This book tells that story.